YottaDB/YDBDoc/ProgGuide/devcycle.rst

    $ mumps payroll.m
    $ mumps taxes.m

-This uses the mumps command to invoke the YottaDB/GT.M compiler from the shell prompt, and creates .o versions of these files.
+This uses the mumps command to invoke the YottaDB compiler from the shell prompt, and creates .o versions of these files.

 Use the mumps command at the shell prompt to: